 When Franka is not hiking in beautiful Victoria, BC, with her four-legged sidekick, a Brittany Spaniel, she is attending teachings and retreats, learning about Family Systems work, and creating dharma cartoons.

-Cortland has practiced meditation for twenty-five years and has studied Buddhism around the world.
-He has spent time on retreat in monasteries and retreat centers throughout Japan, Burma, India, and Nepal, and for eight years lived in Tibetan refugee settlements near Kathmandu.
+Cortland Dahl has practiced meditation for thirty years and has studied Buddhism around the world.
+He has spent time on retreat in monasteries and retreat centers throughout Japan, Burma, India, and Nepal, and for eight years he lived in Tibetan refugee settlements near Kathmandu.

 Cortland is actively involved in scientific research and has published articles on the impact of meditation practices on the body, mind, and brain.
 He has also published twelve books of translations of classical texts on Buddhist philosophy and meditation.